passport/todos-express-password/README.md

 This app implements the features of a typical [TodoMVC](https://todomvc.com/) app, and adds sign in functionality.
-This app is a traditional web application, in which all application logic and data persitence is handled on the server.
+This app is a traditional web application, in which all application logic and data persistence is handled on the server.

 User interaction is performed via HTML pages and forms, which are rendered via [EJS](https://ejs.co/) templates and styled with vanilla CSS.
 Data is stored in